squadramunter/nextcloud_installer/README.md

 Please notice that the second option does not work if you have setup Nextcloud for local use.

+For Ubuntu users please remove the # sign for PHP and Certbot

+## Optional if you don't have the latest PHP
+## sudo add-apt-repository -y ppa:ondrej/php
+sudo add-apt-repository -y ppa:ondrej/php

+## Optional if you don't have the latest certbot
+## sudo add-apt-repository -y ppa:certbot/certbot
+sudo add-apt-repository -y ppa:certbot/certbot

 Removing Nextcloud
 ----------------
 At this point there is no auto remove option in the list.
 But this is planned as a feature project.
 Don't ask about this as a issue.